benstaniford/comfy-load-last-image/README.md

 2. Check the ComfyUI console for any error messages
 3. Verify the node files are in the correct location (`ComfyUI/custom_nodes/comfy-load-last-image/`)
 4. Make sure all required files (`__init__.py`, `load_most_recent_image.py`) are present

-### Performance Issues
-If the node is slow when scanning large folders:
-- Consider organizing images into smaller subfolders
-- Use more specific file extensions to reduce scanning time
-- The node caches file information, so subsequent runs should be faster

 ## Contributing